-During 2000/2001 an air quality screening survey was undertaken at Upper Hutt.
+During 2001/2002 an air quality screening survey was undertaken at Upper Hutt.
 Monitoring of particulate matter (fine dust) was also undertaken at a site in the Wainuiomata basin.

-The Wellington Regional Council has now established its first permanent air quality monitoring station at a site in Lower Hutt.
-The monitoring station will monitor ambient air quality in order to assess trends in air pollution levels and the health of the air for the population of the Lower Hutt Valley.
+The Wellington Regional Council has now established its second permanent air quality monitoring station at a site in Masterton.
+The monitoring station will monitor ambient air quality to assess trends in air pollution levels and any potential adverse health effects for the population of Masterton.